Partnering to bring an end to Data Poverty

 The Lab will also work with providers, politicians and policymakers to ensure policies are inclusive and informed by insight and the experiences of adults living in day-to-day data poverty.

-Helen Milner OBE, Chief Executive, Good Things Foundation, said:
+Helen Milner OBE, Group Chief Executive, Good Things Foundation, said:

 “Data poverty has always existed, but COVID-19 has made it visible.
 Now is the time for all of us to come together to address this issue decisively and in a coherent way.
 The digital economy is here to stay – we must make sure make sure every community can benefit.